janpipek/g4application/README.md

 g4application
 =============

-A simple generic application for Geant4.
+A library and a simple generic application for Geant4.
 It works as a universal executable for geant4 tasks.
-It provides a plug-in API which is used to implement specific behaviour (in one or more plug-ins in parallel).
+It provides a component and plug-in API to plug in specific behaviour (in one or more plug-ins in parallel).

 Apart from this, g4application offers features that are not tightly connected